rubyworks/rubytest/README.md

 ## Requirements

-Ruby Test uses the [ANSI](http://rubyworks.github.com/ansi) gem for color output.
+Rubytest uses the [ANSI](http://rubyworks.github.com/ansi) gem for color output.

 Because of the "foundational" nature of this library we will look at removing this dependency for future versions, but for early development the